Hofls/useful-info/cookbooks/psychology/psychology.md

         * `Paranoia` - being excessively suspicious of other people or even situations (linked to human survival traits)
         * `Transference` - e.g. one may be angry at a boss, but take the ange out on family
         * `Schizophrenia` - cognitive modules triggered too often, overwhelming the brain with information
+* `Perspective-taking` - perceiving a situation from an alternative point of view

 #### Positive psychology
 * `Positive psychology` - focuses on positive aspects of mind (well-being, happiness, virtues)